 The eastern part of the old town is fortified and you can either drive or walk up.
 If you’re driving, take la rue des Juifs where you see the sign for la haute ville (the high town).
-For a spot of exercise, there are two sets of steps leading to the high town.
+Alternatively, for a spot of exercise, there are two sets of steps leading to the high town.
 The first set of steps is next to the police station at La Place Pleville roundabout.
 Taking this route will bring you out on la rue des Juifs.
 The second set of steps is by the casino in the main town.
 These 180 steps were added in the 20th century and lead to Place de l’Isthme.

 The Fortified High Town

 English settlers arrived in 1439 and quickly started building work including the church and the ramparts to fortify the town.
 Many of the buildings are built of granite from the Chausey Islands.
 The islands lie 17 kilometres across the bay from Granville and can be seen on a clear day.

 This was originally the only entrance into the old town.
 It’s called La Grand’Porte and is on la rue des Juifs.
 The drawbridge was built between 1580 – 1640.
 To the right of the drawbridge is the Museum of Art and History.
 However, the museum is currently closed due to extensive building work being undertaken.
 If you start your tour at the drawbridge, you can then follow the cobbled street round to Place Cambernon.

 This small square is at the heart of the high town and is the crossroads between the two main streets.
 You’ll find three pancake houses, a bar, a newsagents and a restaurant here.
 La Contramarche restaurant opened in January 2020 in a building that had previously been a fish market, a public library and an exhibition space.
 There are also a number of artists galleries.